theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 ## User Interface and User Experience (UI and UX)

-- fast forward button, toggle on and off (done)

-- Pipe 5b is not crossing well with the top mixing node. adjust please

 - branch blocking should be on the main page. perhaps it makes it easier? use a radio button rather than a toggle button